fiwswe/openbsd-networking/ipv6PrefixCheck/README.md

 # Dealing with dynamic IPs in a home/small office setting

 ## Basic situation
-- A VDSL conection provided by [Deutsche Telekom](https://telekom.de) in Germany with dynamic IPv4 and IPv6 addresses
+- A VDSL conection provided by [Deutsche Telekom](https://telekom.de) in Germany with dynamic IPv4 and IPv6 addresses.
-  - Other providers are probably very similar
+  - Other providers are probably very similar unless they use DS-Lite.
-- An [AVM](https://avm.de) FRITZ!Box as the Router, currently running FRITZ!OS 7.29
+- An [AVM](https://avm.de) FRITZ!Box as the Router, currently running FRITZ!OS 7.79.
-- A LAN with multiple devices
+- A LAN with multiple devices/hosts.

 The provider advertises 1 public, dynamic IPv4 address to the router using DHCPv4.

-The provider advertises 1 public, dynamic IPv6 address (/64) to the router.
-In combination with the EUI64 interface identifier of the router WAN interface this forms the public, dynamic IP of the router.
+The provider advertises 1 public, dynamic IPv6 /64 address prefix to the router.
+In combination with the EUI64 interface identifier (IID) of the router WAN interface this forms the public, dynamic IPv6 address of the router.

 The provider additionally advertises 1 public, dynamic IPv6 /56 address prefix to the router.
-Incoming traffic addressed to IPs from this prefix will be routed to the public, dynamic IP of the router.
+Incoming traffic addressed to IPs from this prefix will be routed to the public, dynamic IPv6 address of the router.

 The router will advertise a /64 subnet of the public, dynamic IPv6 /56 address prefix to the clients on the LAN.
 They will typically use SLAAC to configure some of their IPv6 addresses based on this prefix.

 The router generally blocks traffic from the Internet from reaching the LAN clients.
 But port forwarding rules can be configured to allow certain traffic to reach specific LAN clients.
-- For IPv4 the combination of the public IPv4 address and a port number and a protocol decide if and where packets are forwarded.
+- For IPv4 the combination of the public IPv4 address and a port number and a protocol decide if and to where packets are forwarded.
 (There is also an *exposed host* setting that forwards almost all traffic to the public IPv4 address to one LAN client.)
   - ICMP is a special case.
 - For IPv6 the combination of public IPv6 address prefix, subnet specified by FRITZ!OS and the interface identifier forms the public IPv6 address of the LAN client.
-This in combination with a port number and a protocol decide if and where packets are forwarded.
+This in combination with a port number and a protocol decide if and to where packets are forwarded.
   - IPv6 forwarding rules hinge on the 64 bit interface identifier of the LAN client.
 If that IID changes the rule must be adjusted (manually).
   - ICMPv6 is a special case.
   - For the normal LAN the subnet specified by FRITZ!OS is `00`.
 (For the guest LAN it would be `01`.)